GaboonGrabber Scenario: Financial Compliance Crisis

 • Clue 6 (Minute 40): Banking regulatory counsel explains: unauthorized access to customer financial information requires notification to: (1) primary federal regulator (FFIEC/OCC) within 36 hours, (2) affected customers “as soon as possible”, (3) major credit bureaus if >1,000 customers affected.
 Failure to notify can result in enforcement actions including civil money penalties and exam downgrade.

-• Clue 7 (Minute 50): Robert Chen reveals the compliance pressure culture - Amanda’s directive to “demonstrate security improvements immediately” led IT to bypass normal vendor verification for anything labeled “compliance” or “audit.”
+• Clue 7 (Minute 50): David Kim reveals the compliance pressure culture – Maria Santos’s directive to “demonstrate security improvements immediately” led IT to bypass normal vendor verification for anything labeled “compliance” or “audit.”
 Monthly compliance meetings track “security initiative responsiveness” as key performance indicator, creating organizational pressure to approve security requests instantly.

 Response Options (Choose One):